 Adrenal fatigue has been proposed for a number of years as part of the cause of Fibromyalgia.
-It is difficult to say how it rates in order of importance as an underlying cause, because it also develops as a concurrent problem due to many chronic illnesses such as Lyme and now Long COVID.
+It is difficult to say how it rates in the order of importance as an underlying cause because it also develops as a concurrent problem due to many chronic illnesses such as Lyme and now Long COVID.
 By the time any patient is diagnosed or discovers through their own research that they have Fibromyalgia, they have frequently developed chronic fatigue or lethargy.
 Not a surprise really.

 Lab testing is required here to determine the presence and extent of the adrenal fatigue.
 Many types of testing exist from straight measurement of cortisol, DHEA, and adrenaline in differing sources including urine, saliva, and blood or serum.
 Cortisol is frequently measured in saliva throughout the day in order to assess the baseline and circadian rhythm.
 Cortisol should be highest in the morning at rising and in the first few hours of the day.
 It follows a bell shape curve and reduces toward a steady baseline in the late afternoon and through the night.
 A flat or low bell curve indicates adrenal fatigue.
 Typically 4 saliva samples at varying times of the day help to extrapolate the curve.
 Samples are taken at 8am, 12 noon, 4pm, and 10pm for example.

 This same curve or rhythm can be assessed using blood or serum samples throughout the day or simply as a single sample in the morning.
 If the curve or single sample of cortisol is low, adrenal fatigue may be present.
 If a morning cortisol sample is elevated it can indicate the early stages of stress.
 Early interventions can reverse the disorder or progression to complete “adrenal burnout.”